List of Ace Attorney characters: Barok van Zieks

 Barok van Zieks (バロック・バンジークス, Barokku Banjīkusu) is a feared prosecutor in Great Britain.
 He has earned the moniker 'Reaper of the Bailey' with a majority of those he prosecutes dying after the trial, regardless of whether or not their guilt was proven in court.

-A thoroughbred aristocrat, van Zieks often tosses bottles of wine and flashes the heels of his high end boots in court.
+van Zieks often crushes glasses of wine in his hands and flashes the heels of his high end boots in court.
 He is notably bigoted towards the Japanese, though he grows to respect Ryunosuke during their many trials against each other.

+van Zieks's racism drew ire from The Escapist, and ended up irritated that the game "almost [implies] that van Zieks's racism is understandable because he believed Genshin Asogi killed his older brother."
+Kotaku attributed van Zieks' racism to a wider reoccurring theme of such, which overall was believed to be a bad decision.
+Destructoid writer Eric van Allen described van Zieks as "expressive and imposing".
+Adventure Gamers stated that he "proves to be a most elegant and worthy opponent".